kailash-manasarovar/statement/docs/timeline/2023/november.md

 - Fake accounts and interactions online keep mentioning the name Tonya.
 - Often, when I walk back home from the conservatory through the tunnel, I see a woman being led along by a small slim-built man.
 - She is always grinning rather inanely but behind the grin I see fear.
-- She is led to bump into me at times, and always so I notice her.
+- She is led to bump into me at times, and always is led about in such a way so that I notice her.
 - I wonder if she's Tonya.
+She seems high on something.

 ## Ana in the blue van

 - I'm coming back from the shops one Saturday in the car.
-- As I'm driving through the garden center street, the [blue car](october.md#trumpet-teacher-drives-past-me-in-his-car) is driving towards me.
+- As I'm driving through Cami de la Bota towards home, the [blue car](october.md#trumpet-teacher-drives-past-me-in-his-car) is driving towards me.
 - I see Ana in the passenger seat, she looks embarrassed.
 - There is NO-ONE in the driver's seat.
 Whoever was driving has ducked down behind the seats, and is driving extremely slowly, and I cannot see anyone in the driver's seat.
 - It certainly could not be the trumpet teacher as he is quite a large man and he would probably find it quite hard to hide his bulk.